PINE MEER FOUNDATION

 Told In A Replica of Its Main Buildings

 The main Bavarian Brewery display is a 30-foot by 10 foot structure that resembles the mirror image of the former brewery and is a large story board that tells its history.
 The windows contain photos, images and text that explain the history of the brewery from 1866 up to its present use as part of the Kenton County Government Center in 2019.
 For a period from 1995 to 2006 the former brewery was used as Brew Works and Jillian's.
 Next to the main display is a wall with acrylics of brewery items and a barrel display that shows various bottles, cans, labels, mugs and other brewery artifacts.
 There are also two display cases upstairs above these first floor displays with additional exhibits in a hallway leading to the Rieldin - Schott Room.
-This room contains original neon signs, exhibits, fermentation doors and barrel lids that tell the chronology of the particularly the early owners - pre 1882.
-There is also a display case with pictures of the founder, Wm.
-Riedlin, and steins from the Bavarian Tap Room.
+The room contains original neon signs, exhibits, fermentation doors and barrel lids that tell the brewery's ownership over a century - particularly before1882.
+This room also has a display case with Pre-Prohibition items, e.g. a rare Bavarian Vitrolite sign, barrel lid, tray, steins from the Bavarian Tap Room and pictures of the founder, Wm.
+Riedlin.

 Above are photos of the Bavarian Brewery display, exhibits and the Riedlin-Schott Room.